 A Dose of Reality

 Painters like Leonardo di ser Piero da Vinci (1452-1519) and Georges Seurat (1859-1891) (see the first note in “A Question About Pixels”) are just two examples of artists who led society into the future, not followed.
-I’m sure if Leonardo had a camera, he would have used it in a flash (forgive the pun, I couldn’t help myself).
-These two and their peers would be saddened (or worse) to think that painters now feel unable to keep up with society and judges feel a need to artificially reserve materials and techniques specifically for painters in an effort to level the playing field.
+If Leonardo had a camera, I’m sure he would have used it in a flash (forgive the pun, I couldn’t help myself).
+These two and their peers would be saddened (or worse) to think that painters now feel unable to keep up with society, and judges feel a need to artificially reserve materials and techniques specifically for painters, trying to level the playing field.